Richardinho/animated-navigation-transmissions/README.md

 One thing I didn't take into consideration was the effect of the user resizing the viewport.
 Probably I would need to implement a handler that runs when the viewport is resized which probably would just reset the scroll to zero.

-In general, I am a little bit sceptical about the use of Routing in SPAs.
-I feel that trying to reimplement what the Browser already does perfectly well seems a bit pointless.
-Do Web apps really need routing?
-I'm not so sure.
-Whilst transitions look nice and are fun, they are far from being a necessity.
-It would be nice if one day browsers can provide this functionality natively.